Need help? We are available to speak to you 7 days a weekRead More

 • A tribunal member will be allocated

-• The AAT may request for further information from you
+• The ART may request for further information from you

-• The AAT will send a letter inviting you to attend the hearing
+• The ART will send a letter inviting you to attend the hearing

 • Attend the hearing with witnesses and immigration lawyer